erikandersson96/portfolio-project-four/TESTING.md

 ### Standard Elements

-I was testing so my most common elements of my website was working correct, such as:
+I have manualy tested so my most common elements of my website is working correct, such as:

 * Make sure so my Logo of `What To Eat` always direct the user back to the home page.
 * Test so my navigation links work as expected.